feature-hub/feature-hub/docs/help/faq.md

 splitting][dynamic-code-splitting].
 The relevant code components would only be dynamically loaded when the Feature Service is used.

+## Can a Feature App render another Feature App?

+Yes, [a React Feature App can render another Feature App][feature-app-in-feature-app].

 ## Can we integrate an existing Angular 2.0 application into the Feature Hub?

 Yes, but the application must first be [converted to a Feature